choldrim/presentation/README.md

             - For an abacus skillful user, who can do addition and subtraction as fast as the person who uses electronic calculator.
             - However, multiplication and division are much slower.
             - Actually, the Chinese abacus is a representation of the human fingers: the 5 lower rings represent our 5 fingers and the upper tow rings represent both of our hands.
-            - (And as far as I know, it had been used do arithmetic for a long time in China.
-It was pretty common until the electronic calculator was introduced into China.
-In my memory, when I was in Primary school, the Suanpan course was the compulsory course.)
     - OKay, let's move to something more mechanical.
 - Mechanical generation
-    - Antikythera mechanism
-        - It's believed to be the first mechanical analog "computer".
-        - It was designed to calculate and simulate the astronomical positions.
-        - It was discovered in 1901 in the Greek island
     - Tide predicting machine
         - Tide predicting machine was invented by the famous British mechanical engineer William Thomson.
         - It was beneficial for sailing navigation in shallow waters.
         - Look, this ship was hit by rock in shallow water.
     - Difference Engine(差分机)
-        - It was the first mechanical computer, invented by Charles Babbage, and because of this mechanical machine, Charles Babbage was considered as "father of the computer".
+        - It was the first mechanical computer,
         - But it's not convenient for data input, and he also realized there was a much more general design can be applied on this machine.
         - So, in 1833, a programmable computer was invented.
     - Analytical Engine
+        - It was the first mechanical and programmable computer, invented by Charles Babbage, who was considered as "father of the computer".
         - The input of data and programs can be provided via punched cards.
-        - For output, there must be a printer for this machine, because there was no screen or projector at that time.
+        - For output, there must be a printer for this machine, because there was no screen, projector or any other display devices at that time.
         - However, all the parts of this machine had to be done by hand, this was the biggest problem for a device which contained thousands of parts.
 In other words, while this machine was working, there must be a lot of operators standing by it.
         - Eventually, as you can see, this project was stopped by the decision of the British Government with cutting off financial support.
-        - It seems that everything was over, but in fact, this machine inspires a lot for the next generation computer.
+        - It seems that everything was over, but in fact, the concept of this machine inspires the next generation computer a lot.
 - Vacuum tube generation
     - vacuum tube
-        - vacuum tube was invented in 1947.
+        - What is vacuum tube?
-        - It was used as switch instead of the mechanical switch.
+        - The vacuum tube is a device to control the electric current from a side to another side.
+        - Yeah, it's a electric switch.
-        - And it is smaller than the mechanical one, it was controlled by electricity,
+        - And it is smaller, more flexible than this mechanical one.
-    - Colossus
-        - Colossus was the first electronic digital programmable computing device, and was used to break German ciphers during World War II.
-        - It used such a large number of vacuum tubes that .
     - ENIAC (Electronic Numerical Integrator and Computer)
-        - It was the first all-electronic programmable computer built in the US for United States Army.
+        - It was the first all-electronic programmable computer.
-        - It was much faster, more flexible, and it was the first Turing-complete device.
+        - It was built in 1946 for the United States Army.
-        - It could add or subtract 5000 times a second, a thousand times faster than any other machine at the same period.
+        - It could do addition 5000 times in one second, a thousand times faster than any other machine at the same generation.
-        - And it also had modules to multiply, divide, and square root.
-        - However, once a program was written, it had to be manually reset via the physical plugs and switches.
-It means, there must be a lot of operators while this big monster was working.
-        - Generally speaking, if someone mentions the first computer, that computer is ENIAC.
-        - Without exaggeration, it just like a monster, it occupied such a large place to 167 m2 and consumed 150 KW of electricity.
-This power requirement was crazy, so that whenever this computer was switched on, the lights of all city were getting dark(dimmed).
+        - By the way, it just like a monster, it occupied such a large place to 167 m2.
+And the power requirement was so crazy, whenever it was switched on, the lights of all city were dimmed.
+        - Yeah, It's crazy.
 - Transistor was invented
-    - Transistor was invented in 1947.
+    - Transistor was a electronic switch as well, but it's made of silicon.
+    - And it's more smaller, lower power consumption.
     - TRADIC
         - TRADIC was not the first transistor computer in the world, but it was the first transistor computer in the USA
-        - It was born in the quite famous place -- Bell Labs.
+        - It was born in the legendary place -- Bell Labs.
-        - Bell labs is very legendary, because by now, it has owned more than 25 thousand patents.
-It's an amazing number.
+        - Yeah, Bell Labs was famous in America.
 - Integrated circuit
     - The Integrated circuit is a small chip with large numbers of tiny transistors.
     - There are two main advantages over integrated circuit: cost and performance.
-    - Cost is low because all transistors are integrated into a small chip, so that it needs less material.
+    - Cost is low because a lot of transistors are integrated into a small chip, so that it needs less material.
     - Performance is high because the IC components switch quickly and consume little power.
 - Microprocessor
+    - xx
-- AI
+- Artificial Intelligence
     - AI is that the human intelligence is shown by the machines.

 - Let's review the generations we have mentioned before